multimediaeval/multimediaeval.github.io/_editions/2021/tasks/memorability.md

 Participants are required to generate automatic systems that predict short-term and long-term memorability scores of new videos based on the given video dataset and their memorability scores.
 <!-- # Please add a short description of what the participant must do for this subtask.
 (Possibly some of the info from the data section below can be moved here.)-->

+*Subtask 2: Generalization (optional):*
+Participants will train their system on one of the two sources of data we provide and will test them on the other source of data.
+This is an optional subtask.

-*Subtask 2: EEG-based prediction (pilot):*
+*Subtask 3: EEG-based prediction (pilot):*
 Participants are required to generate automatic systems that predict short-term memorability scores of new videos based on the given EEG data.
+This is a pilot subtask.
 <!-- # Same as above.
 Please add a short description of what the participant must do for this subtask.
 (Possibly some of the info from the data section below can be moved here.)-->

 #### Motivation and background